kwladyka/cto-wladyka-eu/content/md/posts/2021/best-devops-choices/index.md

 Personally so far I use *Cloud Build* for *Cloud Run* projects. *Cloud Run* needs *Docker* image in *Google Container Registry*.
 It can be done in *GitHub Actions* but needs extra setup for security and access.
 It is really not a big deal, but I feel comfortable with *Cloud Build* too.

-*Cloud Build* and *Google Container Registry* are also cheaper, than what *GitHub* offer, but make it the least important factor to make a choice.
+*Cloud Build* and *Google Container Registry* are also cheaper, than what *GitHub* offer, but make it the last important factor to make a choice.

 Equivalent of *Google Cloud Build* in *AWS* is *CodeBuild*.